Custom rules

 Feature availability by plan

 The Free plan does not support match conditions based on fields such as Ip.Geoip.Country.
 If you use this field in a custom rule, the system returns an Ip.Geoip.Country.NotSupport error.
-To use geolocation-based match conditions, you must upgrade to the Basic plan or higher.
+To use geolocation-based match conditions, you must upgrade to higher plan.

 FAQ